 4. Get a team together for different perspectives

 Classroom design requires input from various departments, including educators, administrators, operations and procurement teams, designers, health and safety professionals, and so on.
 Get your planning team together so that all perspectives are represented.
 With the extra lead time, you can work through difficult issues before you run up against urgent deadlines.

 When you get a jump on your reconfigurations, the extra time can be used to investigate new suppliers or learn more about what services your current suppliers offer.
 For instance, JK Moving works in partnership with Rentacrate and Buy Board to provide K-12 buyers with access to bulk discounts, web-based shopping, and unparalleled moving services.

 JK Moving is here to help you maximize efficiency and peace of mind.
 We support your busy teachers, professors, and professional staff with packing and unpacking assistance, training, and an easy-to-follow labeling system.
-To learn more contact us today!
+To download our information sheet and learn more, contact us today!